 - “cookiesettings” A cookie required to ensure we continue to collect cookies as per your agreement

-These cookies are used to deliver adverts more relevant to you and your interests They are also used to limit the number of times you see an advertisement as well as help measure the effectiveness of the advertising campaign.
+These cookies are used to deliver adverts more relevant to you and your interests by remembering that you have looked at our site.
+They are also used to limit the number of times you see an advertisement as well as help measure the effectiveness of the advertising campaign.

 How we collect your consent

 Cookies can also be removed from your PC using browser settings but there will still be some deterioration in the service you receive (for example you may not be able to access a page you earlier personalised).

 Your browser lets you choose whether to accept, not to accept or to be warned before accepting cookies.
 These can be found in the advanced preferences.